 Today’s consumers are much smarter and well informed than they were 30 years ago; therefore, merely repeating a message to the average individual is not a viable strategy for return on investment.
-In 2020, advertisers will need to incorporate technology and customer preference in their advertising models to keep the spirit of advertising alive.
+In 2020, along with a great website design, Google SEO, and content creation, advertisers will need to incorporate technology and customer preference in their advertising models to keep the spirit of advertising alive.

 In fact, a recent KPMG report pointed out that outdoor advertising has witnessed an 11 percent annual growth rate (CAGR) over the past five years.
 If the trend continues, this advertising sector will continue the upward growth trend in 2020.

 Smart advertisers can use the trend to increase their return on investment by implementing new ideas.
 Here is a look at the top10 trends and ideas that will revolutionize outdoor advertising in 2020.